 So I felt like the same old wreath I usually hang there needed a little updating, and I had just the project in mind.

-How to Make Your Own Hand-Painted Holiday Sign
+How to Make Your Own Hand-Painted Wood Sign

 This ‘Welcome Santa’ sign is super fun and easy to make.
 Trust me!
 Here’s how I created this DIY door sign for the holiday season: